garysweaver/vaadin-hibernate-portlet/README.md

     cd ~/liferay-portal-6.0.6/tomcat-6.0.29/
     ./startup.sh

-This may open up a browser pointing at http://localhost:8080/ when it is done.
+This may open up a browser, when it is done.
+Otherwise determine why by doing:

+    tail -f ~/liferay-portal-6.0.6/tomcat-6.0.29/catalina.out

 #### Deploy the Portlet